 You don’t need an accounting background or even to be a whiz with numbers to become a remote bookkeeper.
 This side hustle could be for you if you have good organization skills.
 Need additional training?
 You can take some great basic bookkeeping courses online—some even for free.

 As video formats increase in popularity, video editing jobs can become great venues for introverts to express themselves creatively.
 Some video editing job examples include explainer videos, promotional videos, conference videos, and recorded videos.

 11. Social media management

-This is a side gig that requires you to be social, but only on paper.
+This side gig requires you to be social, but only on paper.
 Make extra money managing brands’ social pages—it largely has to do with creating engaging copy, scheduling posts, and monitoring performance.

-Tech jobs require you to be in front of your computer screen for hours on end, whether as a website, software, or game developer, information systems manager, or engineer.
+Tech jobs require you to be in front of your computer screen for hours, whether as a website, software, game developer, information systems manager, or engineer.
 Though this field comes with tight deadlines, they are jobs that don’t require much social interaction.

 You might be an introvert looking for a way to come out of your shell and, at the same time, do something a little more active.
 If that sounds like a good fit, these are some tasks you can take on that require minimal social interaction, but are still generally flexible.